hezronekai/hello-world/README.md

 # hello-world
-This repo is for practicing he GitHub Flow
+This repo is for practicing the GitHub Flow